MPhil in Advanced Computer Science

-Students must achieve an average mark of 60% across all taught modules and also 60% in the project to obtain the MPhil degree.
-A distinction will be awarded to students who achieve an average of 75.0% or more across all of taught modules together with the project mark as weighted by its module equivalent.
+Students must gain an average mark of 60.0% or more across all taught modules and also 60% or more in the project to obtain the MPhil degree.
+A distinction will be awarded to students who gain an average of 75.0% or more across all of taught modules together with the project mark as weighted by its module equivalent.

 Coursework and Written Tests